18 Feb

 Every move is stressful.
-But when you’re planning a long distance move, and that move will take place during the COVID-19 pandemic, you’ve got a recipe for supersized stress.
+But when you’re planning a looking for long distance moving advice, you’ve got a recipe for supersized stress.

-Is there a way to make your long-distance move easier?
+Is there a way to make your selection of a long-distance mover easier?
 You bet.
 Our guide will get you through with flying colours.

 1. Don’t Delay Your Planning

-“I wish I’d started planning my long distance move later and been less organized,” said no one ever.
+“I wish I’d started planning my long distance move from Ottawa to Toronto later and been less organized,” said no one ever.
 You might be tempted to put off planning because the task looks overwhelming.
 Actually, the earlier you begin, the less pressure you’ll feel… and the more likely you’ll get everything done on time.

 2. Create A Schedule